 Potatoes, peeled, and cut in thin rounds, no more than 0,5 cm thickness - a mandolin helps enormously for quick, uniform results (I used 1,5 small pcs for a 22cm diameter pan).

 The oil should not cover the potatoes top surface, they should sit in the oil but with the top side dry.
 Place the pan on high heat and fry the potatoes without moving them.
 When you remove form the heat the bottom side should have a golden, light brown color.
 It will take 5 - 10 minutes depending on the oil, potato and heat.
 Use your eyes and your nose to guide you.
 Sprinkle evenly on top of the potatoes a good layer of:

 This will create a protective layer over the potatoes and make it harder for juices to soften their fried side.
 They will soften a bit, but you want to keep it to a minimum.
 Place in a 180 C oven, convection mode, for a few minutes to melt the mozzarella, then evenly scatter:

 Cooked red beans from a can, with some of the sauce if there is any (or as I have used here a mix of beans with corn kernels)

 Then pour in:

 Eggs, lightly whisked to uniformity and lightly seasoned (salted) - I used 4 intentionally, to keep the egg amount to a minimum, but you could go up to 6 easily

-Return to oven for another 20 minutes roughly to set the eggs.
-Take out of the oven and sprinkle on the surface evenly:
+Return to the oven for another 20 minutes roughly to set the eggs.
+Sprinkle on the surface evenly:

 Black Pepper, freshly ground